MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-access-vsrx-on-azure-content.md

 - Consider deploying an Azure virtual machine scale set to run web server VM instances in a [proximity placement group](/azure/virtual-machines/co-location).
 This approach colocates VM instances and reduces latency between VMs.
 - Consider using Azure VMs with accelerated networking, which provide up to 30 Gbps of network throughput.
-- Consider using [Azure managed disks](/azure/virtual-machines/managed-disks-overview) with premium SSD, which provide up to 20,000 IOPS and 900 Mbps of throughput.
+- Consider using [Azure managed disks](/azure/virtual-machines/managed-disks-overview) with Premium SSD, which provide up to 20,000 IOPS and 900 Mbps of throughput.
 - Consider configuring Azure disk host caching as read-only to get increased disk throughput.

 ## Contributors